maroufpaul/Rho-Bot2.0/README.md

-# Rasa Chatbot for Rhodes College (Currently only Computer Science Department)
+# Rasa Chatbot for Rhodes College

-This Rasa-based chatbot is designed to provide information about the Computer Science department, answering queries related to faculty specialization, course requirements, and more.
+This Rasa-based chatbot is designed to provide information about the various departments, answering queries related to faculty specialization, course requirements, and more.

 ## Features